 REL 360.
-Bob Marley, Caribbean Religion and Culture Arts and Humanities Group 1 course
+Bob Marley, Caribbean Religion and Culture

 This course is a close study and analysis of the religious core and communicative rationality in Bob Marley's life and music.
 It develops the intersections between Caribbean religion and culture based on Marley's affiliation to Rastafari.